ccssevinch/excel-projects/Payroll Activity Tracker & Dashboard/detailed_documentation.md

 ### Context:

-You're on the Payroll_Log sheet, and you want to calculate Gross_Pay using:
+Let's assume that you're on the Payroll_Log sheet, and you want to calculate Gross_Pay using:

 B2 → Employee_ID (used to look up info in EmployeeTable)